 Kyle Cordes has worked on web applications since the late 1990s, including line-of-business and interactive data streaming systems.
 Kyle has led numerous projects with a wide variety of application development tools and libraries, including systems with common code between a web page and backend server.

 Bill Odom has been a software designer, developer, or systems architect for over two decades.
 For the last several years, he’s served as a consultant and senior software developer for Fortune 1000 firms in the Midwest.
 He's been building web applications across a variety of platforms, tools, and technologies since the earliest days of the web.

 Paul Spears joined Oasis Digital several years ago, and was involved from the very beginning of our journey to AngularJS.
-He has personally taught and mentored numerous new members of our team including (for extra challenge) several waves of interns.
+He has personally taught and mentored countless new members of our team (including professionals and interns) and students.

 In large classes, assistant instructors ensure the workshops run smoothly and teach some topics.
 They are developers who use Angular intensely.

 We're always eager to talk with potential new instructors - if you have extensive experiencewith Angular, and are interested in working as an instructor, please contact us.